A living style guide for misterburton.com.

 08 Accessibility

 Accessibility is a first-class citizen of this design system.
-A combination of semantic HTML, ARIA landmarks, and dynamic announcers is used to ensure a robust experience for all users.
+Semantic HTML, ARIA landmarks, and dynamic announcers give everyone a solid experience.

 Audio Narration

-Interactive audio narration is provided for all content pages, enabling users to listen to articles.
+Interactive audio narration runs on all content pages so visitors can listen to articles instead of reading.
 The narration system uses ElevenLabs' voice synthesis and includes keyboard shortcuts (Option + P) for quick access.
-Narration is available in six languages serving over half of the world's population: English, Spanish, Chinese, Hindi, Arabic, and French.
-This feature benefits users with visual impairments, reading difficulties, cognitive disabilities, or those who prefer auditory learning.
+Narration is available in eleven languages serving over three-quarters of the world's population: English, Spanish, Chinese, Hindi, Arabic, French, Portuguese, Russian, Indonesian, Japanese, and Korean.
+It helps people with visual impairments, reading difficulties, cognitive disabilities, or anyone who prefers learning by ear.

 Skip Links